Marketing Summarized

 • The decision support system should be flexible enough to allow data manipulation and changes to the system.

-• Instead of proving existing procedures, constantly seek out new solutions.
+• Instead of proving existing procedures, constantly seek new solutions.

 Rebranding

-Brands often repackage as other items, lines, and mixes for a variety of reasons:
+Brands often repackage as other items, lines, and mixes for various reasons:

 • Reach more demographics with a generic or manufacturer’s brand